 Black hair is the most common hair color worldwide.
-Black hair is made from a subtype of the same pigment that makes brown and blonde.
+Black hair is made from a subtype of the same pigment that makes it brown and blonde.
 It is less likely to blend with lighter pigments than brown hair.
 In other words, it’s more likely for a baby born to a brown-blonde pair to end up with light brown or dark blonde hair.
 But if one parent has black hair, it is more common to see a jet-black-haired baby.

 Hair Color Changes Throughout Life

 Hair color is not set for life.
-A baby born with dark hair may change to having light brown on blonde hair during the first six months.
+A baby born with dark hair may change to having light brown or blonde hair during the first six months.
 Even then, babies and toddlers with blonde or red hair often develop brown hair as they age.
 It may darken slowly during early childhood, or it may change more abruptly during adolescence due to hormonal changes.
-From mid-infanthood on through childhood, the most common changes in hair color are caused by increased concentrations of eumelanin.
+From mid-infanthood through childhood, the most common changes in hair color are caused by increased concentrations of eumelanin.